 Why scribble on paper?

-- To use writing as a means of communication (reading/writing readiness)
+- To use writing as a means of communication and creativity (reading/writing readiness & abstract thinking)

 - To strengthen hand muscles (reading /writing readiness)